vmstio/docs/content/about/tos.md

 - Bookmarks you've made

 You may backup and export your data once every seven days, without then deleting or moving your account.
-To prevent abuse, followers cannot be exported without completing a user account migration to another Mastodon-compatible instance.
+To prevent abuse, followers cannot be exported without completing a user account migration to another Mastodon-compatible server.

 ### Do we use cookies?